 The Tanya's fifth chapter makes a claim about Torah study that is unlike anything else in Jewish literature.
-When you study a halacha (Jewish religious law)h—a legal ruling—your mind wraps around the law and the law wraps around your mind.
+When you study a halachah (Jewish religious law)—a legal ruling—your mind wraps around the law and the law wraps around your mind.
 And since that law is the will and wisdom of God, what is actually happening is that your mind is wrapping around God's mind, and God's mind is wrapping around yours.

 Rabbi Schneur Zalman calls this "a wonderful union, like which there is none other, and which has no parallel anywhere in the material world."
 He means it literally.
 When you understand a Talmudic ruling—say, a dispute between Reuben and Simeon over property—your intellect grasps God's own decision about that case.
 Even if the case never happened and never will happen, it is still God's will.
 And by comprehending it, you and God achieve complete unity "from every side and angle."

 This is why the Tanya elevates Torah study above all other commandments.
 Prayer reaches upward.
 Charity reaches outward.
 But Torah study creates a reciprocal embrace.
-The prophet Elijah declared in the Tikkun (spiritual repair)ei Zohar: "No thought can apprehend You."
+The prophet Elijah declared in the Tikkunei (spiritual repair) Zohar: "No thought can apprehend You."
 Human consciousness cannot grasp God.
 But when God's wisdom is clothed in Torah law, it becomes graspable.
 The Infinite contracts into a legal ruling about property disputes, and suddenly a finite human mind can hold infinity.

 The Tanya emphasizes: this is not a metaphor.
 When you study Torah, the same divine wisdom that preceded creation and designed the universe is now literally inside your brain.
 Your neurons are firing with God's thoughts.
 No other mitzvah achieves this.
 Action involves the body.
 Speech involves the mouth.
 But Torah study involves the mind—the highest faculty—engaging directly with God's own intellectual content.